Chih-Ling-Hsu/Spark-Machine-Learning-Modules/README.md

 $ mvn clean package
 ```
 4. **[Run the module using predefined shell script](#use-the-predefined-shell-script)** - Using predefined shell script allows you to depoly the module simply by setting a `config.json` file.
+5. **[Check training/testing result](#execution-output)** - After training, the trained model is saved to the location you specified in `config.json`.
+After testing, the prediction result is saved to the location you specified in `config.json`.

 ## Prepare Input Data
 This section explains the restrictions and limitations on the format and content of the input data.

+### Training Input

 - **Notice 1.** the **target** class should be at the **last** column.
 - **Notice 2.** the header column should be removed from the input dataset.
 - **Notice 3.** null values are not allowed.
 - **Notice 4.** _Naive Bayes Classification_ requires _nonnegative_ feature values.

-[Here](https://hackmd.io/s/SkEYWCnjg) is an example (written in Python) to prepare the input data for Logistic Regression using [Airline Data](http://stat-computing.org/dataexpo/2009/the-data.html).
+[Here](https://hackmd.io/s/SkEYWCnjg) is an example (written in Python) to prepare the input data for Classification using [Airline Data](http://stat-computing.org/dataexpo/2009/the-data.html).

+### Testing Input

+The format of testing input is the same as that of the training input, except that it has no target class.
+That is, it has one less column than the training input.

 ## Use The Predefined Shell Script